Travelling to the U.S. - U.S. Entry Waivers

 Haven’t Been Caught Yet?

-You may have often passed through the U.S. Immigration and Naturalization Service (INS) after answering a few standard questions about your citizenship and the purpose of your trip.
+You may have often passed through the U.S. Customs & Border Protection (CBP) after answering a few standard questions about your citizenship and the purpose of your trip.
 You have been lucky.
-It is becoming more common for U.S. immigration officers to ask for identification for the purpose of conducting an RCMP computer criminal record search.
+It is becoming more common for the CBP to ask for identification for the purpose of conducting an RCMP computer criminal record search.

-Once your record has been discovered, the immigration officer will download your criminal record into the U.S. computer system, and as a result, you will have an INS and an FBI file.
+Once your record has been discovered, the CBP officer will download your criminal record into the U.S. computer system, and as a result, you will have a CBP and an FBI file.
 Once you are denied access to the U.S., you will be required to apply for a U.S. entry permit called a U.S. Entry Waiver.

 The first time a person is stopped, they are surprised because they may have crossed numerous times without complication.
 They were lucky.
-Once your criminal record is discovered at the U.S. border, the immigration officer will most likely detain you a short time and refuse you entry.
+Once your criminal record is discovered at the U.S. border, the CBP officer will most likely detain you a short time and refuse you entry.
 It can be humiliating.
-The immigration officer may inform you that if you ever wish to visit the U.S. again you will need to obtain an entry waiver.
+The CBP officer may inform you that if you ever wish to visit America again you will need to obtain a U.S. entry waiver.
+You may be fingerprinted, photographed, have your CPIC info downloaded to an FBI file and further questioned.

 If you are travelling by bus, the entire bus may be turned away.
 If you are travelling by airplane, your ticket will be stamped “VOID” and you will not be able to collect cancellation insurance.
 It is also common for people who are stopped a second or third time to be detained for a few hours and even handcuffed.
 The experience can be quite devastating.